 - MOFs produced by bio-oxidation with Dr Andrew Burrows & Dr Simon Lewis — 2nd MRes project

-- Sustainable management of funeral processes with Dr Tim Mays & Dr John Troyer — 1st MRes project
+- Sustainable management of funeral processes with Professor Tim Mays & Dr John Troyer — 1st MRes project

 Marcus graduated from the University of Bath with an MEng in Chemical Engineering in 2012.
 A placement year was spent working for MAST Carbon International, and final year projects involved the design of a waste treatment plant for use on a nuclear submarine and a microbial fuel cell for water treatment.
 He is a member of the theatrical and musical societies and plays alto saxophone in the concert band.